S3-working-group/s3-practical-guide/docs/all.md

 Essential Patterns to help you achieve this:

--   _Clarify and Develop Domains_ – A clearly defined area of influence, activity and decision-making is a prerequisite for defining an effective strategy for an organization, a team or role.
+-   _Clarify and Develop Domains_ – A clearly defined area of influence, activity and decision-making is a prerequisite for defining an effective strategy for an organization, a team, or a role.
 -   _Clarify Intended Outcome_ - Defining the intended outcome of a strategy is an essential component for monitoring and evaluating its effectiveness, and adapting things when necessary.
 -   _Describe Organizational Drivers_ – Understanding the motive for acting in response to a specific situation is an essential component for designing an effective strategy for responding to it
--   _Clarify and Develop Strategy_ – Stakeholders collaborating on creating and evolving strategy for an organization, team or role, helps to support creation of relevant and effective strategy
+-   _Clarify and Develop Strategy_ – Stakeholders collaborating on creating and evolving strategy for an organization, team, or role helps to support creation of relevant and effective strategy.
--   _Evaluate And Evolve Agreements_ – Reviewing strategy and evolving it as necessary over time ensures it remains helpful and relevant to the organization, team or role.
+-   _Evaluate And Evolve Agreements_ – Reviewing strategy and evolving it as necessary over time ensures it remains helpful and relevant to the organization, team, or role.
 -   _Evaluation Criteria_ – Defining criteria for success or failure is necessary for figuring out whether or not the strategy is effective.